 The plant eaters are well represented by various antelope, from the little duiker to the large kudu and superbly handsome sable antelope, which is found only in the most northerly regions.

-Marine mammals and fish
+Marine Mammals and Fish

 The southern right whale represents one of conservation’s success stories.
 Once considered the “right” whale to hunt, its population became so depleted that it was designated a protected species.
-With the greater familiarity that their return to the coastal bays has produced, they are now as well loved as the many dolphins in our coastal waters.

 The crocodile still rules some stretches of river and estuary, lakes and pools, exacting an occasional toll in human life.
 Other aquatic reptiles of note are the sea-roaming loggerhead and leatherback turtles, the focus of a major community conservation effort at their nesting grounds on the northern KwaZulu-Natal shoreline.